M.C.P., Masters in City Planning, MIT, Specialization: Community and Economic Development, 1988

 I look forward to working with all of you to make this vision a reality.

-Abel Valenzuela Jr. is director of the UCLA Institute for Research on Labor and Employment, Special Advisor to the Chancellor on Immigration Policy, and professor of Chicano studies and urban planning.
+Abel Valenzuela Jr. is director of the UCLA Institute for Research on Labor and Employment and professor of labor studies, Chicano and Central American studies and urban planning.
 He is the author of several research articles, books and reports on demography and population studies, immigrant labor markets, immigrant settlements and urban economies.
 His work has helped frame numerous national public policy narratives concerning immigrants in America’s workforce.